LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 - Add ability to create, edit, and delete sample, source, and assay domains from subfolders
+- Issue 48921: Use sort order from model for printing labels

 ### version 2.383.0
 *Released*: 19 October 2023